SuperSaaS/supersaas-nodejs-api-client/README.md

 #### Delete User

 Delete a single user by `userId` , and if the user does not exist 404 error will be raised:
+If `webhook=true` is present it will trigger any webhooks connected to the account.

 Definition: